PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, exactly.
 Except when you borrow a cup of sugar, you don't go off and use it to get yourself killed trying to save some damn fool...
 Priestess of Dar."

-"Oh, virgin love," she said with a moony look in her eye.
+"Oh, virgin love," she said as a mooney look crept into her eye.

 "En-henh," said Boltac.
-"How about I rent an ale?"
+"How about I just rent an ale?"

+"Comin' right up."
 Asarah poured a tankard of ale out of the keg and set it on the bar in front of Boltac.
 Then she asked, "So, did you loan him the sword?"

-"No," snapped Boltac, beer flying from his lips.
+"No," snapped Boltac, beer flying from his lips as his blissful first sip was interrupted by the memory of recent inanity.
 "I hit him over the head with a club, dragged him across the street and left him unconscious on the bench out front."

 Now her eyes flashed dark against the wave of her hair.
 "How *could* you?"

 "It was easy, actually, I just took my...
-Look, woman.
-When you pick up a sword you pick up a lot of other things with it.
-And if the lad wasn't ready to deal with the ambush of a shopkeeper with a bad leg, then he certainly wasn't ready to deal with whatever dangerous and vile thing he meant to bash in the head to preserve the honor of his wench."
+Look, woman, When you pick up a sword you pick up a lot of other things with it.
+And if the lad wasn't ready to deal with the ambush of a shopkeeper with a bad leg, then he certainly wasn't ready to deal with whatever dangerous and vile thing he meant to bash in the head of to preserve the honor of his wench."

-"That word again, Wench, you said she was a priestess."
+"That word again.
+Wench.
+I thought you said she was a priestess?"

-"Oh come on, it was a sleeping beauty.
+"Oh come on, it was a Sleeping Beauty.
 They were roping him."

 "You don't know that.
 It could have been true love.
 True romantic love.
 The kind that you only hear about in songs."

-"Yeah, you only hear about it in the songs, because it's not real."
+"Yeah, you only hear about it in the songs, because ain't real."

 "You're heart is only filled with money," said Asarah.